unibitone/gotosocial/docs/getting_started/index.md

 ### Memory and CPU limits

 It is possible to limit the amount of memory or CPU your GoToSocial instance can consume.
-Doing so can be done on Linux using [CGroups v2 resource controllers][cgv2].
+On Linux this can be achieved with [CGroups v2 resource controllers][cgv2].

 You can configure limits for a process using [systemd resource control settings][systemdcgv2], [OpenRC cgroup support][openrccgv2] or the [libcgroup CLI][libcg].
 If you want to protect GoToSocial in cases where your system is experiencing memory pressure, look at [`memory.low`][cgv2mem].